 This dog features erect ears slightly curved at the tip and dark brown eyes.
 Their somewhat humorous appearance seems to reflect their personality.

 How Big is a Full-Grown Brusston?

-Compact and economical in size, the Brusston will reach the height of 10-17 inches when is full grown.
-It is also a lightweight, as its average weight will fall wthin range of 10 pounds to 25 pounds.
+Compact and economical in size, the Brusston will reach the height of 10-17 inches when fully grown.
+It is also a lightweight, as its average weight will fall within a range of 10 pounds to 25 pounds.

-Due to its petite build, this is obviously not a dog which should be for duties which are associated with a larger dog such as guarding or pulling.
+Due to its petite build, this is not a dog that should be for duties that are associated with a larger dog such as guarding or pulling.

 However, if you are a person who is on the go and enjoys being accompanied by their pet while traveling, this crossbreed makes an ideal companion.